samiulhq/spshapefeatures/README.md

-# Sweetpotato Shape Featuers Extraction
+# Sweetpotato Shape Features Extraction
 Code for extracting sweetpotato shape features from 2D images.
 Images are captured by Exeter Accuvision Sorter.
 One image contains 2 Views of sweetpoato (90 degrees apart)